Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: A geometric sample

-where $\bbt := T\times T$.
-The symmetric group acts on $\bbt$ via its generators $\tau$ of order $3$ and $J : (x,y)\mapsto (y,x)$ of order $2$.
-Of course $\mu_c^{-1}(0)\rightarrow\mu_s^{-1}(0)$ is a branched degree two cover.
-The branching locus is a copy of the elliptic curve $C := \{(x,x,-2x)\}$ under this identification.
-But now $\mu_s^{-1}(0)=\bbt/\mathfrak S_3$ can be identified with $\bbp^2$ as follows: since $T\subset\bbc^3$ is a plane curve, then to any triple $(x,y,-x-y)$ corresponds a unique line in $\bbc^3$ passing through $x,y$ (in fact and by definition of the group law on $T$, this line meets the curve again at $x+y$).
-Under this identification, the branching curve $C$ corresponds to the space of tangents to that curve in $\bbp^2$ and this is by definition the dual curve which we write $C^*\in(\bbp^2)^*$.
-But the dual curve to a smooth plane cubic $C$ has 9 singular points (cusps) which correspond under the duality to the 9 flexes of $C$ (i.e the inflection points of $C$ or points of order $3$ in the group law for $C$).
+This map is surjective since any line in $\bbp^2$ must intersect $T$, and it descends to the quotient $\bbt/\mathfrak S_3$ simply because by the very definition of the group law on $T$, the line through $(x,y)$ meets again the curve at the point $-x-y$ so that $(x,y)$ and $(-x-y,x)$ define the same line in $\bbp^2$.
+This leads to the identification $\mu_s^{-1}(0)\cong (\bbp^2)^*$.
+The branch locus curve $C$ maps isomorphically to the dual curve $T^*$ made out of the tangent lines to $T$.
+But the dual curve to a smooth plane cubic has 9 singular points (cusps) which correspond under the duality to the 9 flexes of $T$ (i.e the inflection points of $T$ or also the points of order $3$ in the group law for $T$).
 Note that this dual curve is of course of genus $1$ and hence must have degree $6$ (i.e. a sextic) by the degree-genus formula.
-Since $E\lrar\bbp^2$ ramifies over the projective curve $C^*$, then $E$ has $9$ singular points which map to the cusps in $C^*$.
-Note that $E$ is simply connected because of the short exact sequence